 Encrypt data stored in your server

 The countermeasures we just mentioned can already go a long way in protecting your file transfer system from internal threats.
-All those countermeasurs are supported by JSCAPE MFT Server.
-Note that not all file transfer clients support secure file transfer protocols like FTPS and SFTP.
-For best results, I recommend you use a client that supports both.
-If you're looking for one that's free, check out AnyClient.
+All those countermeasures are found in JSCAPE MFT Server, a managed file transfer server that supports a wide range of secure file transfer protocols as well as a host of other security measures.